Last Updated on September 25, 2023 by foxintheforest

 From here, you must ascend another highly steep section, some of which requires you to scramble up and around a few boulders, to reach Upper Chicago Lake.

-From here you can hoof it up to Summit Lake or onwards to the summit of Mt Evans, but it’s a long day (add another 1,050 feet of gain, and 2.4 miles to your day to reach Summit Lake).
+From here you can hoof it up to Summit Lake or onwards to the summit of Mt Blue Sky, but it’s a long day (add another 1,050 feet of gain, and 2.4 miles to your day to reach Summit Lake).
 Summit Lake is stunning, but it’s accessible by road, so your end destination would be more or less a parking lot with a view.

 Local Tip: If you’re backpacking, there’s great camping at Lower Chicago Lake.
 Upper Chicago Lake is well above treeline and exposed.